Jaykul/GitOps-Principles/slides.md

 We **definitely** don't have time for a full deep dive into best practices, but I want to touch on a few things that I think are most useful to people who are just getting starting with GitOps Principles.

-GitOps at scale requires standardization.

-In order to actually manage systems with software agents, we need to standardize everything that we can.
-Beyond how we build and deploy the software, to how we manage dependencies, how the services are configured, how they scales (and how we know they need to scale).
-We increase our ability to change quickly by standardizing as much as possible.

 A great example of this is the Twelve-Factor app, a methodology for writing software that works well in software as a service environments.
 12 Factor Apps are designed to be _declarative_, _portable_, _scalable_, and _concurrent_.
 I only consider two of the "factors" in this methodology to actually be a _requirement_ for GitOps.
 I also believe these practices are important regardless of your hosting environment.
 If you're doing GitOps on Kubernetes, I almost consider them all to be mandatory.
 Have your developers and architecture check 12Factor.net and get agreement on standardizing as much of this as possible in your development organization.

 Finally, change-management.